The Deadlines: Breakup and other projects

-Soon after, practically overlapping The Deadlines break up, most of the members (minus Waldie) started a new project called The Bang!, which had a sound similar to The Deadlines' work in Fashion Over Function but with a more raw rock and roll sound.
+Soon after, practically overlapping The Deadlines break up, most of the members (minus Waldie) started a new project called The Bang! which, had a sound similar to The Deadlines' work in Fashion Over Function but with a more raw rock and roll sound.
 The BANG! included new drummer Linus and was no longer signed to Tooth & Nail.
-The BANG! recorded a never-released three-song demo while on tour in California; but they disbanded by mid-September 2002, announcing on their website, "The Bang! is officially over.
-Thanks for your interest; stay tuned for whatever's next."
+The BANG! recorded a never-released three-song demo while on tour in California, but they disbanded by mid-September 2002 and announced on their website, "The Bang! is officially over.
+Thanks for your interest.
+Stay tuned for whatever's next."

-Thomas Demise, Sam Waisanen, Jeremy Abbott, Brenton Salo all currently still reside in the Pacific Northwest, Carlos Colon has since been living in Los Angeles, CA. and currently works for Death Waltz Recording Company.
+Thomas Demise, Sam Waisanen, Jeremy Abbott, Brenton Salo all currently still reside in the Pacific Northwest.
+Carlos Colon has since been living in Los Angeles, CA. and currently works for Death Waltz Recording Company.